albertvaka/nbgf/README.md

 `SelfRegister<MyClass>` also provides the `MyClass::DeleteAll()` and `MyClass::DeleteNotAlive()` methods, meant to be used on `ExitScene` and at the end of each frame, respectively.
 To use `DeleteNotAlive` your class must contain an `alive` boolean, and will destroy your objects if it is `true`.
 Waiting to delete your entities until the end of the frame can help you avoid use-after-free bugs: just make sure to let go any pointers to entities where `alive` is `false`.

 Inheriting from `Entity` already gives you an `alive` boolean in your class, as well as a `pos` and `vel` vectors (which you probably want to have on all objects).
-Feel free to add any other properties in common to all your game entities.
+It's a good idea to edit this class to add any other properties in common to all your game entities.

+## Points and vectors: the [`vec`](engine/vec.h) struct

+You will be using lots of (x,y) pairs when making your game.
+If you are lazy like me, you will appreciate this struct is only 3 letters long.

+The `vec` struct has all the goodies you might want: `+`, `-`, `/` and `*` operators, methods to rotate, normalize, get the lenght...
+See the definitions in the [`engine/vec.h`](engine/vec.h) header.

+When your functions take `vec` as arguments, pass them by value.

 ## Bounding boxes and collisions